Updated November 2020

 According to the Mayo Clinic, the Mediterranean diet involves:

 - Eating primarily plant-based foods, such as fruits and vegetables, whole grains, legumes, and nuts

 - Replacing butter with healthy fats such as olive oil and canola oil

 - Using herbs and spices instead of salt to flavor foods

 - Limiting red meat to no more than a few times a month

 Dark chocolate, he explained, is made from cocoa beans, and ice cream has milk in it.
-Candies, such as Skittles and gummy bears, have no such natural bases.
+Most other candies and treats have no such natural bases.

 The bottom line